iqbalyarkhan/old-website/content/2019-08-17--Insertion-Sort.md

 `1 2 4 6 8` and unsorted portion is `5 3 7`:

 `1 2 4 6 8    5 3 7`

+As it is obvious by looking at the iterations above, our invariant is the fact that $elements <= i$ are in partially sorted order.
+Partially sorted means that the array is sorted based on the elements seen so far.
+They might not be in their final positions but are sorted at that point in time.

 We then pick the value `5` from the unsorted portion and keep moving it down until we find the correct position for `5` in the sorted portion.
 Then our array would look like this: